Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

 1. Build and test your app

    Let `WebApiA` and `WebApiB` run on port *8081* and *8082* respectively.
-   Start `WebApiA` and `WebApiB` application, get the access token for `webApiA' resource and access <http://localhost:8081/webApiA/webApiB/sample>
-   as the Bearer authorization header.
+   Start `WebApiA` and `WebApiB` application, get the access token for `webApiA` resource and access `http://localhost:8081/webApiA/webApiB/sample` as the Bearer authorization header.

 ## Examples